Geolykt/EnchantmentsPlus/readme.md

 <br> While we currently don't add or remove any Enchantments, we will attempt to rebalance them and make them futureproof.
 In essence, we attempt to make this Fork as stable as possible to support Production-grade Servers.

 ## Permissions
-enchplus.enchant.get - On player enchant event, allow player to have a chance at the enabled custom enchantments<br>
+<b>enchplus.enchant.get</b> - On player enchant event, allow player to have a chance at the enabled custom enchantments<br>
-enchplus.enchant.use - Allow player to use the given custom enchants on an item<br>
+<b>enchplus.enchant.use</b> - Allow player to use the given custom enchants on an item<br>
-enchplus.command.reload - Access to /ench reload, to reload the configuration (try not to use, may lead to memory leaks)<br>
+<b>enchplus.command.reload</b> - Access to /ench reload, to reload the configuration (try not to use, may lead to memory leaks)<br>
-enchplus.command.give - Gives an enchanted item, while similar to enchant, it also gives the underlying material<br>
+<b>enchplus.command.give</b> - Gives an enchanted item, while similar to enchant, it also gives the underlying material<br>
-enchplus.command.list - Lists all availiable enchantments<br>
+<b>enchplus.command.list</b> - Lists all availiable enchantments<br>
-enchplus.command.info - Returns the info of an enchantments<br>
+<b>enchplus.command.info</b> - Returns the info of an enchantments<br>
-enchplus.command.onoff - Abillity to turn on / turn off a certain enchantment<br>
+<b>enchplus.command.onoff</b> - Abillity to turn on / turn off a certain enchantment<br>
-enchplus.command.enchant - Enchants a item without giving the underlying material.
+<b>enchplus.command.enchant</b> - Enchants a item without giving the underlying material.
 Also allows to enchant other people's stuff, so be cautious.<br>
-enchplus.command.lasercol - Enables the abillity to colo(u)r the laser of your item in hand.
+<b>enchplus.command.lasercol</b> - Enables the abillity to colo(u)r the laser of your item in hand.
 Purely cosmetic and a good way to get a few extra "donations".<br>

 ## Download
 See [Releases](https://github.com/Geolykt/EnchantmentsPlus/releases) for downloads